Australian Red Cross Lifeblood: Infectious diseases

 In 2014, several gay men again requested that the Australian Red Cross Blood Service permit them to donate blood.
 The Red Cross, in noting their concern, said they were receptive to a reduction in the current deferral period from 12 to 6 months.
 However, the Australian Therapeutic Goods Administration rejected their submission, arguing that there would be a greater risk of HIV without a significant increase in blood supply.
 The Red Cross say they do not defer based on sexuality or relationships, but rather on sexual activity, and for this reason it is not possible to deal with MSM on an individual basis.

-In April 2020 the Therapeutic Goods Administration revised the deferral period for MSM down to three months.
+In April 2020, the Therapeutic Goods Administration revised the deferral period for MSM down to three months.
 The revision required approval of the federal, state and territory governments before it could go into effect.
 The revised policy came into effect on 31 January 2021.

-In April 2022, the Therapeutic Goods Administration accepted the submission of Lifeblood and the University of New South Wales and removed the rule that made people who had lived in the United Kingdom for more than six months between 1980 and 1996.
+In April 2022, the Therapeutic Goods Administration accepted the submission of Australian Red Cross Lifeblood and the University of New South Wales and removed the rule that made people who had lived in the United Kingdom for more than six months between 1980 and 1996 ineligible.
 Before the change came into effect in July 2022, these donors were unable to donate due to the risk of human variant Creutzfeldt–Jakob disease (vCJD, or "mad cow disease") exposure.

+In June 2025, Australian Red Cross Lifeblood introduced new rules that opened up a ‘plasma pathway’ under which gay and bisexual men, and anyone taking HIV prophylaxis, can donate plasma without a wait period.

+The new rules took effect on 14 July 2025.
+Additionally, Australian Red Cross Lifeblood announced that it was pursuing changes to blood and platelets donation with the Therapeutic Goods Administration to remove gender-based sexual activity rules.
+This would allow most people in a sexual relationship of 6 months or more with a single partner will be eligible to donate blood.